 Like culture, diversity, equality, and Inclusion(DEI) will be one of the top trends in the job market this year.
 In fact, 67% of job seekers cite diversity as an important factor when considering a new job.

 To respond to this, companies will put more groundwork into building a diverse, equal, and inclusive work environment.
-Diversity may show face in many ways, including:
+Diversity in employment may show face in many ways, including:

 • Better hiring strategies to close the gender gap